sejfudin/software-developer-task/README.md

   - numberOfStars stars
   - at least numberOfStars stars
   - less than numberOfStars stars
-  - more than number of stars stars
+  - more than numberOfStars stars

 # Used Technologies:
 1. React - frontend